sujithputta02/DineInGo/README.md

 ## Key Features

 - **Effortless Reservations**: Users can easily browse, search, and reserve tables at top restaurants or book seats for exclusive events.
+- **AI Assistant (Dino)**: Chat with Dino, your friendly AI assistant powered by advanced language models, for instant help with bookings, restaurant recommendations, and platform guidance.
 - **Digital Invoices & Wallet Passes**: Receive PDF invoices and Apple/Google Wallet passes as email attachments after booking.
 - **Multi-Language Support**: DineInGo is accessible in English, Hindi, Tamil, Kannada, Telugu, and Malayalam, ensuring inclusivity for a diverse user base.
 - **Personalized Profiles**: Customers can manage their profiles, update avatars, and set preferred locations for tailored recommendations.
 - **Favorites & Recommendations**: Save favorite restaurants and events for quick access and receive personalized suggestions.
-- **Real-Time Notifications**: Stay updated with instant notifications about bookings, events, and special offers.
+- **Real-Time Notifications**: Stay updated with instant notifications about bookings, events, and special offers via Socket.IO.
 - **Dark/Light Mode**: Enjoy a visually appealing interface with support for both dark and light themes.
 - **Responsive Design**: Optimized for both mobile and desktop, providing a smooth experience everywhere.
 - **Business Insights**: (For partners) Access analytics and booking trends to optimize operations and customer engagement.